Foxy/foxy-node-subscription-alert/README.md

 messages will be sent in HTML (using the contents of the `.html` file) with a text fallback (with the contents of the `.txt` file) for those users that for whatever reason cannot load the HTML message.

+## Creating your email alerts

+Each email alert is a folder within the `emails` folder.
+Simply create these folders to create new email alerts.

 ### Sensible defaults

 There are some sensible defaults already put in place.
 You can use them as they are or use them as inspiration to create your own email templates.

-## Creating your email alerts

-Each email alert is a folder within the `emails` folder.

 #### Naming your subscription alert folder
 The way you name your folder will determine how it will be sent.